 Overall, I find the Expert Selection to be a great line of diamonds with excellent light performance (although not as good as the ACA but they are still better than the signature lines of many other vendors).

 The Premium Select range is targeted at consumers who are shopping for value.
-While diamonds in this range typically possess a GIA triple excellent or AGS ideal cut rating, they might not display crisp hearts and arrows patterning and perfect optical performance.
+While diamonds in this range typically possess a GIA triple excellent rating, they might not display crisp hearts and arrows patterning and perfect optical performance.

 If you don’t count the H&A patterning as an important criterion, by all means choose a stone in this category.
 The stones listed under this category are still picked for their better performance compared to typical ideal cut diamonds.

-We will review 2 random stones from the Premium Select category in more details and offer some suggestions on how to choose a great diamond within this range.
+We will review a couple of random stones from the Premium Select category in more details and offer some suggestions on how to choose a great diamond within this range.

 In this example, it is easy to see why this stone is categorized in the third tier of Whiteflash.com’s in-house stones.
 Under the table facet, we can obviously see a pale ring of light leakage via the Idealscope image.
 This light leakage is caused by the diamond’s proportions it was cut to.
 With a high crown angle of 35.9°, the emphasis of the diamond’s cut is placed on achieving more fire from the crown facets rather than being focused on the diamond’s overall performance.

 Hey?
 Wait a minute?
-It looks perfect!
+It looks great!
 Why isn’t this an ACA?

-While a straight score of ideal ratings in AGS (000) would more impressive, the truth is that 99% of the people out there cannot tell the visual difference between a diamond with an excellent or an ideal polish rating.
+While having a perfect optical symmetry (hearts and arrows) in a diamond would more impressive, the truth is that the majority of people out there cannot tell the visual difference between a diamond with perfect precision beside another with minor deviations like this diamond.
 In my opinion, this Premium Select stone is just as good as an ACA to the naked eye.

 For value buyers, this is good news.
-You don’t have to pay the higher price for an ACA diamond as long as the ratings on a piece of paper don’t affect you psychologically.
+You don’t have to pay the higher price for an ACA diamond as long as these minor deviations doesn’t affect you psychologically.
 For the record, the 2nd Premium Select diamond is what I would recommend buying instead of the first stone I reviewed.

 Not all the diamonds within this line may be similar to the 2nd stone.
 You would have to put in a little effort to comb through the Premium Select diamonds if you are looking for better value for your money.
 Feel free to drop me an email for help if you need advice.
 I’ll be more than happy to offer my insights.